amolsood/notes/AWS/ELB/Highlights.md

 - Encryption - A TLS listener can be used to offload encryption and decryption to your load balancer, so applications can focus on business logic.
 An SSL certificate can be installed to the load balancer directly for decryption of traffic
 - Use Cases - Best suited for TCP traffic **extreme performance requirement**, handling millions of requests per second with ultra low latencies
 - It will send traffic to all the instances, if all instances are unhealthy, hoping one is online
+- You can assign an Elastic IP address to an Network Load Balancer.

 ### Classic Load Balancers (CLB)